brentp/xopen/README.md

 ```go
 func XReader(f string) (io.Reader, error)
 ```
-HttpReader returns a reader from a url string
+// XReader returns a reader from a url string or a file.

 #### type Reader